Signs and symptoms of liver cancer

 - bruising or bleeding easily

 It is important to see your doctor if you have any of these symptoms, even though they can be caused by other conditions.
-It is especially important to get them checked if you have risk factors for liver cancer.
+It is especially important to get them checked if you have risk factors for liver cancer, such as long-term infection with hepatitis B or C.